Guided-Wave Sagnac Atom Interferometer with Large Area and Multiple Orbits: Conclusions and Future Directions

-If $\gamma$ can be stabilized at the $10^{-4}$ level and long-term variations $\delta\omega/\omega$ controlled at the $10^{-6}$ level, then the expected phase noise would be $3\times 10^{-5}$~rad for the single-orbit parameters demonstrated here, and $5\times 10^{-3}$~rad in the high-sensitivity system outlined in the previous paragraph.
+If $\gamma$ can be stabilized at the $10^{-4}$ level and long-term variations $\delta\omega/\omega$ controlled at the $10^{-6}$ level, then the expected phase noise would be $3\times 10^{-5}$~rad for the single-orbit parameters demonstrated here, and $5\times 10^{-3}$~rad in the high-sensitivity system outlined above.
 The corresponding rotational bias stability would be $5\times 10^{-4}~$deg/h and {$1\times 10^{-4}$~deg/h, respectively.
 These performance levels again seem feasible, if challenging.

 Our primary motivation for pursuing a trapped-atom interferometer is the potential for a compact apparatus, as size requirements are in practice critical for inertial navigation applications.
 The vacuum chamber in our present apparatus is about 2 m long and is installed on a conventional optical table.
-However, Bose condensation can be achieved in much smaller devices using atom chip or laser trap technologies.
+However, Bose condensation can be achieved in much smaller devices using atom-chip or laser-trap technologies.
 Compact condensate interferometers have been implemented both on sounding rockets \cite{Muentinga2013} and on the International Space Station \cite{Aveline2020}, with total system volumes of about $10^6$~cm$^3$.
 Advances in integrated photonics \cite{Pelucchi2021} and vacuum technology \cite{Burrow2021} are expected to reduce these requirements significantly.
-In comparison, a typical conventional inertial navigation system requires volume of order $10^4$~cm$^3$ \cite{Kayton1997}.
+In comparison, a high-performance conventional inertial navigation system requires volume of order $10^4$~cm$^3$ \cite{Kayton1997}.
 While engineering advances will be required to make the atomic systems competitive, the improvements do not seem out of reach.

-In total, we hope the advances reported here illustrate that the trapped atom-interferometer technique has realistic potential for applications in inertial navigation, and that further efforts in this area are warranted.
+In total, we hope the advances reported here illustrate that the trapped atom interferometer technique has realistic potential for applications in inertial navigation, and that further efforts in this area are warranted.

 \acknowledgments We acknowledge technical contributions from Seth Berl, Evangeline Sackett, and Malcolm Schlossberg, and productive discussions with Eric Imhof, Evan Salim, and James Stickney.
-This work was supported by the National Science Foundation (Grant No. PHY-2110471), NASA (Contract No. RSA1662522), and DARPA (Grant No. FA9453-19- 1-0007).
+We thank Elizabeth Larson for helpful comments on the manuscript.
+This work was supported by the National Science Foundation (Grant No. PHY-2110471), NASA (Contract No. RSA1662522), and DARPA (Grant No. FA9453-19-1-0007).

-M.B. and E.R.M. contributed equally to this work.
+$^\dagger$M.B. and E.R.M. contributed equally to this work.